-My friends and family know that I’m both extremely technical and that I explain things well to them, so I’m always for help, which I love to give (if I can!).
+My friends and family know that I’m both extremely technical and that I explain things well to them, so I’m always available for help, which I love to give (if I can!).
 I started writing a quick series of Cricut cheat sheets for my mother-in-law for her birthday.
 Two weeks later, I had an 80 page book ready to go.
-I felt obligated to explain everything — from the basics to the very advanced.
+I felt it was necessary to explain everything — from the basics to the very advanced.
 The feedback I got as that I should publish the book.
 Books are great (and that’s in the works), but blogs are better to get the word out.

 About The Format

 One of the issues my family faces is that there seems to be lack of succinct, step-by-step projects that allow them to follow along on a printed checklist (or at least a checklist on a tablet) next to the keyboard.
 Some instructions are too advanced for technophobes or novices: if you don’t know how to download a file or know what an SVG file is, that instruction isn’t helpful.
 But, some of the family that’s more advanced wants just the highlights and doesn’t need pages of information to get to the second step.
 The Inspired Squirrel tries to help by offering the instructions, then allowing the reader to view the level of information they’d like.
-Don’t need to know what an SVG is?
+Already know what an SVG is?
 Great!
 Move along!
 Otherwise, click on the instruction to see more information.

 I try pretty hard to make sure everything is easy to find and understand.
 For that reason, you won’t find tons of artsy photos with a detailed story that may or may not be related to doing the craft.
 I want everyone to succeed, so I don’t want pages of information that you’ll skip or that will bore you before you get to the good stuff.
 If you want to print it, then you don’t want excess pages to wade through.
 I’ll separate the stories from the instructions, if there’s a story I need to tell.